 A day exploring with the driver, Anil.
 He is a very gentle man from the Himalayas who is an aberration amongst Indian drivers in that he never touches the horn.
 “What is the use?
 I am patient and skilled so I don’t need the horn.”

-It is hot (about 40o C) but it is a dry heat, so is bearable.
+It is hot (about 40 degree C) but it is a dry heat, so is bearable.

 The highlight of the day for us was definitely the visit to Mahatma Gandhi’s Museum.
 Fantastic.